Rational Neural Networks have Expressivity Advantages: Experiments

 Beyond scalar accuracy, we directly inspect the learned shape of the Rational nonlinearity.
 Across most layers in the VGG8 feature stack, the activation starts close to GELU and quickly becomes uneven, with the curve dropping into a small dip near zero and then rising into a bump on the positive side, and these changes sit where the layer inputs appear most often in the histogram overlay. \Cref{fig:cifar10_rational_shape_example} shows a representative layer, and the full layerwise evolution across depth is provided in Appendix~\ref{app:CIFAR-10}.
 This kind of learned shape can be favorable: smooth activations with built in gating have repeatedly performed well in modern image models, and non monotone examples such as Swish and Mish report improved optimization and accuracy in practice~\cite{ramachandran2017searching,misra2019mish}.
 If one closely examines~\cref{fig:cifar10_rational_shape_example}, there's a curiosity: the hidden-layer rational activations are evaluated mostly in regions where the rationals are smooth and slowly varying, so they are not being used to approximate kinks or high curvature; this suggests that an alternative rational architecture might better exploit rational expressivity and achieve substantially higher scores.

 [1]{\cellcolor{green!12}\textbf{#1}}

-\subsection{Offline reinforcement learning}
+\subsection{Offline Reinforcement Learning}

-We study offline reinforcement learning on continuous-control locomotion benchmarks in MuJoCo \cite{todorov2012mujoco} using the Minari \emph{medium} datasets \cite{minari}, where training is restricted to a fixed collection of logged transitions with no additional environment interaction.
-The medium datasets are generated by a partially competent behavior policy, so they contain sustained locomotion and nontrivial rewards, yet they do not provide expert-level coverage of the highest-return state--action regions.
+We study offline reinforcement learning on continuous-control locomotion benchmarks in MuJoCo \cite{todorov2012mujoco} using the Minari \emph{medium} datasets \cite{minari}, where training is restricted to a fixed collection of logged transitions with no additional environment interaction. {Following the D4RL locomotion convention, the medium datasets are generated by a partially trained behavior policy, so they contain sustained locomotion and nontrivial rewards, yet they do not provide expert-level coverage of the highest-return state--action regions}~\cite{fu2020d4rl}.

 We evaluate learned policies by rollouts in the corresponding Gymnasium v5 environments \cite{gymnasium} and report both raw episode return and a D4RL-style normalized score \cite{fu2020d4rl} computed from random and expert anchors re-estimated to match this Gymnasium v5 evaluation specification, using the corresponding Minari expert dataset for the expert anchor.
 This normalization places HalfCheetah, Hopper, and Walker2d on a shared scale and supports cross-task comparisons between activations.

 We compare Implicit Q-Learning \cite{kostrikov2021iql} and TD3+BC \cite{fujimoto2021td3bc} on the same tasks while keeping the algorithm and network architecture fixed and changing only the activation function.
-We sweep ReLU, SiLU, GELU, and Rational. \Cref{tab:offline_rl_iql} and \cref{tab:offline_rl_td3bc} report the final performance summaries.
-Across tasks and algorithms, rational activations surpass or match the strongest fixed activation in five of six settings under normalized score.
+We sweep ReLU, SiLU, GELU, and Rational. {Table~\ref*{tab:offline_rl_main} reports the final performance summaries for both algorithms in a single comparison table.} Across tasks and algorithms, rational activations surpass or match the strongest fixed activation in five of six settings under normalized score.
 Moreover, when rational leads, it typically does so by a clear margin, while in the single setting where it does not lead, the gap to the best fixed activation is small.
 This pattern is consistent with the parameter-efficiency motivation of our work: with the same network width and depth, a rational nonlinearity can efficiently realize the effective shapes needed by the best fixed activations, whereas a fixed activation typically needs additional architectural overhead to reproduce behaviors that a low-degree rational can represent within the same parameter budget.